 - Sending emails manually when they could be automated with powerful templates

 - Using high touch customer support in places where auto-responses would more effective

-- Failing to schedule social media posts and sharing content manually
+- Failing to use a social media inbox tool or schedule social media posts, and instead, sharing content and responding to messages manually

 - Wasting time building slideshows and designs with outdated tools